 The feature selections are referenced in Figures 2.1 and 2.2.
-When you have chosen CPU Mode 1 you must have the feature select plug installed in the "Mode 1 Default/Dual Port" position.
-Unless this feature select plug is inserted properly, the Controller will not function correctly.
+Since CPU Mode 1 is required for operation in an MV7800 Chassis, you must have the feature select plug installed in the "Mode 1 Default/Dual Port" position.
+Unless this feature select plug is inserted properly, the controller will not function correctly.